July 13, 2016

 Budapest (42)

 Szabadság híd, (Freedom Bridge) a structure from 1896.
 Not as old as the chain bridge (1849), but just as cool.
-Moreover, the tracks were undergo a reconstruction, so one could roam around (or meditate...) without worries of being run over.
+Moreover, the tracks were undergoing reconstruction, so one could roam around (or meditate...) without worrying about being run over.

 Close to the bridge's other side are two notable shopping places we checked out.

-...and then we returned back to the Buda, to see the Matthias Church
+...and then we returned to the Buda, to see the Matthias Church

 Budapest (45)